chingu-voyages/v40-toucans-team-04/README.md

 # voyage-tasks

+Hi team.
+Donn from team 4 here.
+I've just cloned the repo and am starting to push commits to our repo.
+For the design we are going to use Figma for wireframes.
+You can download it at https://www.figma.com/

+Once downloaded, we can collaborate on the design work in Figma and use github for sharing our html, css & js files.

 Your project's `readme` is as important to success as your code.
 For this reason you should put as much care into its creation and maintenance as you would any other component of the application.